 That can depend on how much learning virtualgoods.shop’s value proposition in its first market may influence our odds for its value proposition in broader markets that may take longer to prove out, like all sports videogames and even all videogames.
 It can also depend on how different categories of virtualgoods.shop’s value proposition, say “Not material” or “Material improvement” or “Radical improvement,” can influence our range for peak market share in each of those markets.
 By quantifying our research-driven human judgments on these, as Tetlock suggests, we can gain a clear perspective on how important virtualgoods.shop’s value proposition for AE sports videogames may be for its overall peak revenue.

 If you would like to explore this perspective on the relationship between initial market value proposition in one chart below and peak revenue in the other chart, you can choose to drag the blue bars or type numbers that add to 100 above the blue bars.
-If you decide to share the odds that you drag or type, you can click Post Your Own Views below the chart, and then you will be invited to Sign Up to see premium content in our Community Feed:
+If you decide to share the odds that you drag or type, you can click Post Your Own Views below the chart, and then you will be invited to Sign Up to see premium content in the BPN Feed: